All Episodes

 Liberalism is the one and only answer, and there's no reason to debate.

-So they become arrogant and condescending, and they're treating everybody like they've treated average Americans all these years, and that is look down on them uh and think they're incompetent and incapable.
+So they become arrogant and condescending, and they're treating everybody like they've treated average Americans all these years, and that is looked down on them and think they're incompetent and incapable.

-But they know that what we say is a threat because they know that what they're in their hearts, they know what they're doing.
+But they know that what we say is a threat because they know that in their hearts, they know what they're doing.

 They are denying an alternative to what they think because their ideas can't stand the test of a side-by-side comparison with ours.